Pregnancy massage port Douglas.

 TNS is said to work in two ways to help kill the pain of labour.
 Th first is that it stimulates the body to produce more of it's own natural painkillers which can raise our pain tolerance threshold – these substances called endogenous opiates or endorphins.
 The second effect is that it interrupts the pain pathways from the womb to the brain.

-Please Phone Tanya for your massage during pregnancy or labour on 0408 054 538.
+Pregnancy Massage Port Douglas - Please Phone Tanya for your massage during pregnancy on 0408 054 538.